 While this list is not all-inclusive, it should give you an idea that fall gardening is not limited to one or two crops.

-Crops to plant for a fall harvest
+Crops to Plant for a Fall Harvest

-- brussels sprouts
+- Brussels sprouts

 - greens such as mustard and collard

 To determine when to start your fall garden, you first must decide whether you are going to start plants from seed or buy transplants from the store.
-Starting plants from seed is more time consuming, but its cheaper and you have much more variety to choose from.
+Starting plants from seed is more time-consuming, but it’s cheaper and you have much more variety to choose from.

-If starting from seed, look at your seed packet and determine how many days until harvest.
-Count backwards from your first frost date that number of days plus an additional 2 weeks.
+If starting your vegetables from seed, look at your seed packets and determine how many days until harvest.
+Count backward from your first frost date that number of days plus an additional 10 days to 2 weeks.
 This allows time for slower growth due to cooler weather and gives you time to harvest before a hard freeze sets in.
-For instance, my first frost date in my Zone 7 garden according to the chart is October 16-31.
-So if my seed packet (in this case, Prizehead lettuce) says I need to allow 48 days to maturity, I need to count backwards from October 16.
-Counting back 48 days gives me August 29.
-I also need to allow 2 more weeks for slower growth so I am now back to August 15.
-This is when I need to start planting my seeds so I can get a decent harvest in before frost.

 If you are buying transplants from the store, you don’t need to start quite as early.
 Most plant tags will tell you when to plant the vegetables to optimize your harvest.
 If not, this article will help you figure out the best time to plant your chosen vegetable.

 When planting individual plants, be sure to water them regularly to ensure they have a strong start.
 Young plants need consistent moisture to establish a good root system.